Graph Unlearning: Introduction

 \sisa has been designed to handle image and text data in the Euclidean space.
-However, numerous important real-world datasets are represented in the form of graphs, such as social networks~\cite{QTMDWT18}, financial networks~\cite{LSRV20}, biological networks~\cite{KMBPR16}, or transportation networks~\cite{DWZLXH19}.
-In order to take advantage of the rich information contained in graphs, a new family of ML models, graph neural networks (GNNs), has been recently proposed and has already shown great promise~\cite{AT16,DBV16,KW17,VCCRLB18,TA19,PEZZRL20,YPZPHRL20,DWZLXH19,HBJPAABCMS20}.
+However, numerous important real-world datasets are represented in the form of graphs, such as social networks~\cite{QTMDWT18}, financial networks~\cite{WDCWBRL19a}, biological networks~\cite{GN02}, recommender systems~\cite{PEZZRL20,YHCEHL18}, and transportation networks~\cite{DWZLXH19}.
+In order to take advantage of the rich information contained in graphs, a new family of ML models, graph neural networks (GNNs), has been recently proposed and has already shown great promise~\cite{KW17,VCCRLB18,TA19,PEZZRL20,DWZLXH19,HBJPAABCMS20,WDD20,BL21}.
 The core idea of GNNs is to transform the graph data into low-dimensional vectors by aggregating the feature information from neighboring nodes.
-Similar to other ML models, GNNs can be trained on sensitive graphs such as social networks~\cite{PEZZRL20,QTMDWT18}, where the data subject may request to revoke their data.
-However, since GNNs rely on the graph structural information to learn the model, randomly partitioning the nodes into sub-graphs as in \sisa could severely damage the resulting model utility.
+Similar to other ML models, GNNs can be trained on sensitive graphs such as social networks~\cite{PEZZRL20,QTMDWT18,SHZCYBZS22}, where the data subject may request to revoke their data.
+However, learning representative GNNs rely on graph structural information.
+Randomly partitioning the nodes into sub-graphs as in \sisa could severely damage the resulting model utility.
 Therefore, there is a pressing need for novel methods for unlearning previously seen -- but revoked -- data samples in the context of GNNs.